brianwarner/facade/CONTRIBUTING.md

  - The exact error message
  - The previous 10 lines of output

+5) Even under the best of circumstances, analyses can take a long time.
+We keep track of progress and commit changes to the database often, so that if the script exits mid-run, we don't have to start back at the beginning.
+Please keep this in mind if you're proposing changes to facade-worker.py.

-5) If something's confusing or broken, please come find me.
+6) If something's confusing or broken, please come find me.

-Brian Warner
+Brian
-brian@bdwarner.com
-@RealBrianWarner